 You will be graded based on two things:

 1. Homework (40% of your grade).
-There are THREE DEADLINES during the course of the quarter for handing in the homework: May 9, May 23, June 6.
+There are THREE DEADLINES during the course of the quarter for handing in the homework: May 7, May 21, June 4, (5pm CEST on all days).
+You need to earn minimum grade 5.0 on the homework to pass the course.

 Course schedule: